microbus-io/fabric/README.md

 `Microbus` is powered by a small curated set of OSS technologies integrated to work together in unison and exposed through a simplified API that keeps the learning curve short and operational complexity low.

-* Get up to speed quickly by virtue of a short learning curve and resonable defaults
+* Get up to speed quickly by virtue of a short learning curve and reasonable defaults
 * Keep the number of moving parts small and control operational complexity
 * Rely on a chef's choice of best in class OSS